genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/02_commands/01_server-commands.md

 ## remap

-The remap script reads all dictionary files (fields and table definitions) from **$GC** and remaps the memory-resident database accordingly.
+The `remap` command reads all the dictionary files from **$GC** and performs the following tasks:

-If using an SQL DB Layer, it can also be used to dump all the SQL DDL statements to the console so these can be applied by a database administrator instead of applying the changes directly from the remap script.
+- remaps the memory-resident database, taking into account amy changes to the dictionary files

-It also generates dao objects based on the dictionary tables, so you can perform database operations in a type-safe way.
+- generates dao objects based on the dictionary tables, so you can perform database operations in a type-safe way

-Additionally, it will update the Genesis alias store (if running Aerospike or FDB).

-The Aerospike DB layer needs UDFs (user defined functions) to work correctly, and these are also generated at this step.
+- if you are running Aerospike or FDB, it updates the Genesis alias store; for Aerospike, it also generates UDFs (user defined functions)

+The dictionary files are:

+_application_**-fields-dictionary.kts**
+_application_**-tables-dictionary.kts**
+_application_**-view-dictionary.kts**

 When you run `remap`, the database is automatically locked to ensure that no other `remap` can run concurrently.

-If the database crashes during a `remap` and the database remains locked (or if the database is locked for any other reason), run `remap --force --commit` to unlock the database.

 ### Syntax
 The `remap`command can take the following arguments: